In crisis? Call or text 988 (Suicide & Crisis Lifeline) · Overdose emergency? Call 911

 Considering treatment brings up a lot of questions.
 Here are the ones we hear most — and resources for right now if you need them.

 Yes.
-Federal rules allow buprenorphine to be started and managed by telehealth with a licensed, DEA-registered physician — no in-person visit required to begin.
+Current federal rules generally allow Suboxone treatment to begin and continue by telehealth with a licensed, DEA-registered physician, when clinically appropriate.
 Your prescription is sent electronically to the pharmacy of your choice.

 Absolutely.
 Addiction-treatment records carry special protection under federal law (42 CFR Part 2), which is even stricter than HIPAA.
 We never disclose that you are a patient without your written consent, except in the narrow circumstances the law requires.

-Most patients get an appointment the same week they reach out — frequently within a day or two.
+Most patients get an appointment the same day they reach out — almost always within a day or two.
 In the fentanyl era, we know speed matters.

-A smartphone, tablet, or computer with a camera, a private space, and your insurance card (or ask about self-pay).
+A smartphone, tablet, or computer with a camera, a private space, and your insurance card.
 We send a simple link — no apps or tech skills required.

-We accept most major insurance and NC Medicaid, and offer affordable self-pay pricing.
+We accept most major insurance and NC Medicaid.
 We'll verify your benefits for free before your first visit — check your coverage here.

 Relapse is part of many people's recovery — it is not failure, and it is not the end.
 Medication-assisted treatment changes the odds dramatically compared with willpower alone.
 Whatever number of attempts it's been, you are welcome here.